manpreet2000/manpreet2000/README.md

  **Here's what you need to know**

-- 👨🏽‍💻 I’m currently working on [Computer vision technologies](https://en.wikipedia.org/wiki/Computer_vision);
+- 👨🏽‍💻 I’m currently working on AMM based Decentralized Exchange;
-- 🌱 I’m currently learning Object detection and Segmentation;
+- 🌱 I’m currently learning ReactJs, NESTjs and web3 development;
 - 🤔 I’m getting along with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️  I like to code in Python and Java;
+- ⚡️  I like to code in JavaScript, Python and Java;
 - 📫 How to reach me: manpreetsingh5772000@gmail.com;
-- 💼 Looking for Data science opportunity;
+- 💼 Work from home made me do more projects than ever;

 <br/>